ennukee/enragedrobo/README.md

 # enragedrobo
 ### A Discord bot using discord.py

-`README last updated 3/17/2016 at 5:10P.M.
+`README last updated 3/27/2016 at 3:19A.M.
 Eastern Standard Time`

+`Last major update: 3/27/2016 (see merged pull requests)`

 This is my personal bot for my Discord server(s).
 It is an improved version of an older project, [Priestism Bot](https://github.com/enragednuke/priestism_bot).